zloom/keycloak-external-claim-mapper/README.md

 ### Request headers
 Set of key value pairs which you can use to configure custom request headers, when multiple values provided with same key header value will be joined with comma as following `"X-key": "value1, value2"`.
 You can use `**uid**` and `**uname**` placeholders same like in remote url.
 ## License
-This project is licensed under the MIT License
+This project is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)